GridGain-Demos/gridgain-technology-primer/README.md

 # GridGain Acceleration Workshop: Concepts to Practical Mastery

 Welcome to the GridGain Acceleration Workshop!
+GridGain is an in-memory storage and computing platform that accelerates applications by providing distributed caching, processing, and SQL capabilities.
 This repository provides a practical introduction to GridGain, designed to help you explore its potential for enhancing application performance and scalability.
 Our goal is to demonstrate how GridGain can be effectively utilized within your project.
 This workshop, structured for both guided demonstrations and independent exploration, will walk you through key concepts and hands-on examples, allowing you to experience and apply GridGain's capabilities.

 ## Setting Up Environment